Francis Robert Latchford

-He was born in Aylmer, Quebec, the son of James Culhane Latchford, an Irish immigrant, and studied at the University of Ottawa.
+He was born in Aylmer, Canada East, the son of James Culhane Latchford, an Irish immigrant, and studied at the University of Ottawa.
 Latchford was called to the bar in 1886.
-He was named King's Counsel in 1899.
+He was named Queen's Counsel in 1899.
 Latchford served as Commissioner of Public Works from 1899 to 1904 and Attorney General of Ontario from 1904 to 1905.
 He was named a judge in the Supreme Court of Ontario in 1908 and served until his death.
 Latchford was also an amateur conchologist specializing in fresh water molluscs.
 He died in Toronto.